The Psychology of Pokemon Go

 The design of Pokémon Go means that players have a good chance of intercepting a monster where ever they travel.
 There is no necessity to head for a Pokestop or Gym if it doesn’t fit in with the user’s plans.
 Monsters often pop-up randomly as players go on their daily business.

-Pokémon Go allows players to remain in control and it is up to the user to decide how much effort they want to put into the game.
-This is important from a psychological perspective as autonomy is one of three basic drivers of human behaviour identified by psychologist Daniel Pink that make people happy and engaged in activities.
+Pokémon Go allows players to remain in control.
+It is up to the user to decide how much effort they want to put into the game.
+This is important from a psychological perspective.
+Autonomy is one of three basic drivers of human behaviour identified by psychologist Daniel Pink that make people happy and engaged in activities.

-Learning: Autonomy and our desire to act with choice is something people naturally seek and psychologists believe that it improves our lives.
-Where possible always offer people choice as we dislike doors being closed or being forced down a particular path.
+Autonomy and our desire to act with choice is something people naturally seek.
+Psychologists believe that it improves our lives.
+Where possible always offer people choice as we dislike doors being shut or forced down a particular path.

 5. Mastery :

 Pokemon Go uses achievements to reward players for progressing through the levels of the game.
-People love to obtain a high degree of competency in activities they undertake, but can easily get frustrated and abandon a game if a task is not realistically achievable.
+People love to obtain a high degree of competency in activities they undertake.
+But can easily get frustrated and abandon a game if a task is not realistically achievable.
 On the other hand if it is too easy to complete players can lose interest in the game.
-Pokemon Go achieves a balance by setting a low degree of initial difficulty for new players and using a distance/time barrier to ensure it takes some physical effort to discover more creatures.
+Pokemon Go achieves a balance by setting a low degree of initial difficulty for new players.
+Using a distance/time barrier to ensure it takes some physical effort to discover more creatures.